Testing and reviewing top selling gas grills for 2019, all under $500.

-We ended up with a squad of grills equipped with anywhere from three to five burners, all but one had a side burner fixed into one of the side tables.
-All grills had features you would expect to find: standard warming racks, hanging shelves and temperature gauges.
+This gave us a diverse set of grills with anywhere from three to five burners.
+All but one with a side burner, and each had standard features like warming racks, hanging shelves and temperature gauges.

 What's the Deal with BTUs?